Home sweet accessible home

 Also, ask yourself what “accessible” means to you.
 Absence of steps, minimum width of doorways, and specific type of flooring?
 Roll-in shower, lifts in some rooms and an elevator?

+Remember, you want your home to be more than accessible.
+You want it to be functional and enjoyable.
 How you want to use your home and spend your time will factor into your needs.
 Do you enjoy cooking or gardening?
 Tinkering in the garage?
 Sewing and crafts?
 Your career and interests will need to be accommodated.

 Staying in your current home

-Modifications range from the simple (changing door knobs to levers, switching carpet to wood floors, or adding grab bars) to the more complex (creating access ramps, installing a lift or a roll-in shower, widening doorways and halls, and lowering counter tops).
+Modifications range from the simple (changing door knobs to levers, switching carpet to wood floors, or adding grab bars) to the more complex (creating access ramps, installing a lift or a roll-in shower, widening doorways and halls, adding home automation features, and lowering counter tops).
 In the end, your home needs to be both safe and comfortable.
 It’s important to invest in modifications that will make you happy, as greater happiness ensures greater health.

 You can also use attendant care services at home.
 Attendants help with routine activities of daily living – those you would do on your own if possible.
 You take responsibility for the decisions and training involved in your own assistance.
+SCIO Ontario can help you to examine which attendant care option is best for you.

 Supportive housing options

 If your individual needs mean that you cannot stay in your current home (or move to similar home in another location), there are several housing options to consider.
 Each offers a different level of support depending on the care and services you require.
 Each also has different costs and wait times.
+Depending on where you live, some of these options may or may not be available.

 Supportive service living units (SSLUs)